 Since Parker’s tattoo clientele didn’t want him to quit and his art career was taking off, he decided to combine the two under one roof.
 He credits having this solid support group, whether it’s family as business partners, or through loyal tattoo and art clientele, as being the essential ingredient for success.
 So, Parker, along with his father and fiancé, opened up their own dedicated art gallery in February 2019 with a separate, closed-off tattoo shop in back.

 “I’m striving to make a space that’s not just a tattoo shop with art on the walls.
 By placing the art center stage, I’m creating something different that’s bright, unintimidating and has a positive vibe that feels like home,” Parker described.

 When you consider that Parker is now selling two-to-three paintings per week, he’s definitely onto something.
 But no self-proclaimed Heart Man can rest when there’s so many more hearts to reach across the world.
 To meet that goal, Parker is hoping for more solo shows, an exclusive with a global gallery, inclusion at Miami Basel and to open more Spread Love With Art gallery shops.

 And that doesn’t even include Parker’s Red People Project, an international pay-it-forward movement that he’s initiated centered on acts of kindness.

 Parker Beaudoin’s advice to artists after taking The Working Artist Course?
 “Be true to yourself and find your niche.”
 No wonder Parker’s niche became such a universal symbol of the heart.
 His work reminds us that each artist embodies a bit of the bodhisattva’s quest—to share in the power of Meaning through compassionate hearts.

-If you’d like to learn more about becoming a Working Artist, plus receive FREE artist resources, join my list now.
-You can unsubscribe at any time.
+If you’d like to learn more about becoming a working artist, plus receive FREE artist resources, join my list now.